 COMPLETE GUIDE 2026

-Everything developers need to know about the 14-day testing requirement and how to get your app approved
+Everything developers need to know about the 14-day closed testing requirement and how our android app testing service helps you get approved with 99.9% success rate

 15 min read